Electrical safety in rented homes

 Councils and housing associations do not have to carry out electrical safety checks but they must:

-make sure that your home is safe and fit to live in
+make sure your home is safe and fit to live in

-fix or investigate electrical problems that you report promptly
+fix or look into electrical problems when you report them

-Make a formal complaint to your landlord if they do not respond or take too long to deal with the problem.
+Make a formal complaint to your landlord if they do not get back to you or take too long to deal with the problem.